richiwarmen/XAMPPBackup/README.md

 # XAMPPBackup
-# MySQL Database Backup and Restore Script
+# MySQL Database Backup to local Script

 This script allows you to create a backup of an external MySQL database and restore it to a local MySQL database using XAMPP.